Hidden Translation and Translating Coset in Quantum Computing: Hidden Translation in

-The equality tests in steps~0 and~9 are replaced by the swap test~\cite{bcww01,gc01} iterated $O(\log(1/\eps))$ times.
-Finally, $N$ is multiplied by $O(\log(1/\eps))$, and the algorithm rejects whenever the algorithm \textbf{Translation finding} aborts or there is no solution in steps~5 and~9. \end{proof}
+The equality tests in steps~0 and~9 are replaced by the swap test~\cite{bcww01,gc01} iterated $\Order(\log(1/\eps))$ times.
+Finally, $N$ is multiplied by $\Order(\log(1/\eps))$, and the algorithm rejects whenever the algorithm \algof{\TF} aborts or there is no solution in step~9. \end{proof}